Lucew/approximate_hankel/README.md

 ## Creating the plots
 Once both results are available, the directory [evaluation](evaluation/) contains all necessary code to plot the results similar to the paper.
-The naming conventions are similar to the computation scripts.
-Change the global variables `SAVE_CONFIG = False` at the beginning of the plot scripts to see the plots immediately, otherwise they will be saved as .pgf files. `SIMULATION = False` and `SIMULATION = True` toggles between signals from the UCR archive and simulated signals.
+There are more plots available than we could fit into the paper.
+The main plots also contained in in the paper are a result of [evaluateDecomposition.py](evaluation/evaluateDecomposition.py) for the overall performance of the decomposition and [evaluateChangepointComparison.py](evaluation/evaluateChangepointComparison.py) for the score error and the computation times.
+Change the global variables at the beginning of the plot scripts `SAVE_CONFIG = False` to see the plots immediately, otherwise they will be saved as .pgf files. `SIMULATION = False` and `SIMULATION = True` toggles between signals from the UCR archive and simulated signals.